Session 8 - To Walk Upon the Earth in Carcosa

 A few rooms later a young noblewoman, Yolanda runs straight into Withers.
 She apologises but says that a tall man with a knife was chasing her.
 They here Coombes' footsteps hurrying away down the corridor.
 Yolanda asked the investigators where they are going, and offers to help them find the terrace where the visitors are performing their play - a play they are performing for the fourth consecutive evening.
 The investigators realise that time is unreliable here, as it should not yet be dark.
 The view through the windows, however, shows alien stars in a black sky.

-Yolanda leads them to a room overlooking the terrace where Edwards and his friends are acting out a version of “the King in Yellow” for an audience of hundreds of strangely silent byakhee.
+Yolanda leads them to a room overlooking the terrace where Edwards and his friends are acting out a version of “the King in Yellow” for an audience of hundreds of strangely silent Byakhee.
 As a part of the play Edwards is being repeatedly struck with a sword, blood flying everywhere, but his wounds heal almost instantly.
 Roby explains that he’s been able to do this since Springer Mound, and that he seems to like it.
-Saunders wants to use the Chime of Tezchaptl to interrupt the play, but Roby says this will bring the byakhee down on them – he is sure that Hastur is not coming just yet and wants a chance to talk to Edwards.
+Saunders wants to use the Chime of Tezchaptl to interrupt the play, but Roby says this will bring the Byakhee down on them – he is sure that Hastur is not coming just yet and wants a chance to talk to Edwards.

 The investigators agree to wait, and watch as the play concludes and another Spawn is summoned from the waters of the Lake.
 Yolanda suggests everyone retire to her chambers.
 By now she's openly flirting with an extremely uncomfortable Withers.